jax-ml/jax/docs/new_docs/101/pytrees.md

 Which types count as containers is determined by the *pytree registry*, which by default includes lists, tuples, and dicts (plus a few relatives like `namedtuple` and `OrderedDict`).
 Any object whose type is not in the registry is treated as a leaf.
-The registry can be extended with user-defined classes — that's how libraries like Flax and Equinox make entire models into pytrees.
+The registry can be extended with user-defined classes;
-We'll see how to register your own in {ref}`jax-101-custom-pytrees` below.
+that's how libraries like Flax and Equinox make entire models into pytrees ({ref}`jax-101-custom-pytrees`).

 Conceptually, any pytree can be split into two parts: its **leaves** (the data) and its **treedef** (the structure). {func}`jax.tree.flatten` performs